DCAN-Labs/biceps_cmdln/docs/source/index.rst

 (3) concatenated [in the case where multiple versions of a run type exist], (4)
 and the data is formatted using general BIDS Derivatives principles.

-Using this pipeline is likely to be easiest if you are using tools generated
+Using this pipeline is only recommended if you are using tools generated
-by the DCAN group at the University of Minnesota to denoise your fMRI data.
+by the DCAN group at the University of Minnesota to denoise and parcellate your fMRI data.

 biceps_cmdln is specifically designed to calculate functional connectivity
 matrices for a group of individuals.
 With this in mind, it is easiest to use